BalkanBasileus/JavaFX-TicTacToe/README.md

 # JavaFX-TicTacToe
 JavaFX desktop Tic Tac Toe game.

 The application is is not yet finished.
+Determinig winning conditions and highlighting path still needs to be done.

 Written in Java SE 8 using: